wkantaros/triswap/README.md

 in-game items, token gated DAOs + events, floors of popular collections, and 1155s, to name a few.
 While order books allow for exchanges to happen, liquidity is sparce and equilibrium prices are difficult to find.
-For the NFT space to continue to grow, their trading mechanisms must also evolve.
+For the NFT space to continue to grow, trading mechanisms must solve for increased liqudity and fair pricing.

 This is a first step at doing that, and provides base functionality for a proof-of-concept AMM offering any combination of ERC20, ERC721, and ERC1155 pairs.

 ## Fungibility requirements + mechanism

-Currently, ERC721s within the same collection, and ERC1155s within the same collection and ID are considered "fungible".
-It is up to the LPer to determine if his/her 721 possesses any additional rarity traits that might discourage this type of fungibility.
+Currently, ERC721 collections, ERC1155s collections of a particular ID, and ERC20s are are all considered "fungible".
+It is up to the LPer to determine if their 721 possesses any additional rarity traits that might discourage this type of fungibility.

 During swaps, an arbitrary batch of 721s from the collection is distributed to the user.
 It is worth noting that only 1155s with IDs < 2^88 are currently supported.
 While potentially limiting, this ensures that all relevant token data (`address tokenAddress`, `uint8 tokenItemType`, `uint88 optionalId`) can be stored in a single storage slot.
-A `tokenItemType` can be `ERC20`, `ERC721`, or `ERC1155`.
 Additional 1155 considerations included whether all NFTs within a collection should be fungible, or just those with the same IDs.
 Ultimately, the former felt more intuitive.

+A `tokenItemType` can be `ERC20`, `ERC721`, or `ERC1155`

+A `triswapPair` can be any combination of two `tokenItemType`s

 ## Acknowledgements